Integrating with EIP-7702

 Signing EIP-7702 authorizations

-hook that allows you to sign an EIP-7702 authorization using the user’s embedded wallet.
+Privy provides methods to sign EIP-7702 authorizations using the user’s embedded wallet.
 This authorization is a cryptographic signature that allows an EOA to set its code to that of a smart contract, enabling the EOA to behave like a smart account.

-Learn more about using the signed authorization in the guides below!
+Learn more about using the signed authorization in the integration guides below!

 Using EIP-7702 capabilities